pingcap/docs-cn/tispark/tispark-user-guide.md

 SPARK_WORKER_CORES = 8
 ```

-#### Hybrid deployment configuration for TiSpark and TiKV clusters
+### Configuration of hybrid deployment of TiKV and TiSpark

-For the hybrid deployment of TiSpark and TiKV, add TiSpark required resources to the TiKV reserved resources, and allocate 25% of the memory for the system.
+For the hybrid deployment of TiKV and TiSpark, add TiSpark required resources to the TiKV reserved resources, and allocate 25% of the memory for the system.

 ## Deploy the TiSpark cluster